 5405 Hohman Avenue,

-Though not as ornate as the Parthenon or the State, the Paramount was nonetheless just as popular, and featured not just motion pictures but live stage shows, as late as the mid-50s.
+Though not as ornate as the Parthenon Theatre or the State Theatre, the Paramount Theatre was nonetheless just as popular, and featured not just motion pictures but live stage shows, as late as the mid-1950’s.

-Over the years, many celebrities graced the Paramount’s stage, among them, Minnie Pearl, Pat Boone, and the Benny Goodman Band.
+Over the years, many celebrities graced the Paramount Theatre’s stage, among them, Minnie Pearl, Pat Boone, and the Benny Goodman Band.

 After falling into disrepair, the Paramount Theatre was shuttered in 1981, and has since been razed, recently replaced by Hammond’s brand-new Federal Courthouse Building.

 Just login to your account and subscribe to this theater.